hyperledger/fabric/docs/source/policies.rst

-Although the MSP framework is designed to work with types of cryptography other than X.509, for the purposes of this document, the discussion will assume that the underlying MSP implementation is the fabric MSP type, based on X.509 cryptography.
+Although the MSP framework is designed to work with types of cryptography other than X.509, for the purposes of this document, the discussion will assume that the underlying MSP implementation is the default MSP type, based on X.509 cryptography.

 An MSP Principal is defined in ``fabric/protos/msp_principal.proto`` as
 follows: